[Exclusive] Europe's TV union wooing Lavrov for splashy interview

 But it was leaked to EUobserver by a Western government official, highlighting the heightened tension inside Europe since Russia's invasion of Ukraine last year.

-Kremlin agitprop also pasted last month's Eurovision Song Contest with homophobic hate-speech about Western "perverts" in a clash with the EBU's genteel values.
+Kremlin agitprop also pasted last month's Eurovision Song Contest with homophobic hate-speech about Western "perverts", in a clash with the EBU's genteel values.

 And the government official wasn't the only one who thought the Lavrov invitation was bad form.